abdul-mustapha/github-api-task/README.md

 # Instructions

 1. Copy and paste your Github Token into axiosConfig in Header.js
-2. Use the search bar and language filter to create a query press the search button!
+2. Use the search bar and language filter to build a query, then press the search button!

 # Project Thoughts